 The story of Heinrich (later Henry or Henri) Berger has fascinated me ever since I first learned about the Prussian military musician.
 Berger traveled all the way from Berlin to Honolulu in 1872 – no simple journey in that day and age.
 Prussian Emperor (Kaiser) Wilhelm I had sent Berger to Hawaii at the request of King Kamehameha V on what was originally supposed to be a four-year assignment to lead and improve King Kamehameha’s Royal Hawaiian Band.
 Except for two visits to his homeland and several band tours on the mainland, Berger would remain in Hawaii until he died in 1929.
 He would head the king’s brass band from 1872 until 1915.

 I first wrote about Berger here in our blog in 2010, following a visit to Honolulu that year.
 During a return trip in June 2012, I learned more about Berger and his band.
 He arrived in Honolulu Harbor on June 2, 1872, following an arduous journey involving ships and trains.
-And it is his journey that I want to discuss here.
+And it is his journey – and his life – that I want to discuss here.

 Heinrich August Wilhelm Berger (1844-1929) was born in Berlin, but he grew up and attended school in Coswig (in what is today the state of Saxony-Anhalt).
 As a boy he had a general education, but when he was older he was encouraged to study music.
 When he turned 18, he joined the army and eventually became a military musician in the German army.
 He became prominent enough to be chosen for the assignment in Hawaii.
 In 1872 he set off by train from Berlin to Hamburg and then sailed across the Atlantic.